esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/03-Working with a private Container Registry.md

 ## Building and pushing images
 When using the `publish.sh` script to prepare your images, you can define the `ESTHESIS_REGISTRY_URL` environment variable to point to a private registry.
-This variable should point to the IP address, port, and username of your private registry, for example:
+This variable should point to the IP address, port, and user/project name of your private registry, for example:
 ```shell
 ESTHESIS_REGISTRY_TYPE=open ESTHESIS_REGISTRY_URL=192.168.50.211:5000/esthesis ./publish.sh
 ```